chtmorris/aaic/README.md

-AAIC Ventures
+AAIC Ventures - www.aaicventures.com
 ====

+This is the corporate website for AAIC Ventures, a venture captial firm based in Hong Kong.
-AAIC Ventures site built in Meteor
+The site is built in Meteor.